 - Customer & Receivable Reports show you how much your customers owe you.

-- Sales Reports: these reports give you information about sales rep, sales orders, and pending sales.
+- Sales Reports give you information about sales rep, sales orders, and pending sales.

 - Vendor & Payable Reports tell you how much money your company owes to its vendors.